-Personal God - I believe God is involved in and cares about my daily life.
-Psalm 121:1-2 A song of ascents.
+Personal God I believe God is involved in and cares about my daily life.

-I lift up my eyes to the hills--

-where does my help come from?

-2 My help comes from the Lord,

-the Maker of heaven and earth.
+"I lift up my eyes to the mountains - where does my help come from?
+My help comes from the Lord, the Maker of heaven and earth."
+Psalm 121:1-2

+What does the incarnation teach us about God?